Sequential-circuits/runningsparkoncython/README.md

 6 – Convert the test.pyx using easycython test.pyx.
 This will convert the test.pyx files to C code called test.c and then compile in fact to test.pyd on windows or test.so on linux.
 You will see it created a lot of files and folders

 7 – Download the file test1.py.
-In it, you will find all it has is a single command:  import test
+In it, you will find all it has is a single command: import test.

 8 – Run the file test1.py with the command spark-submit python test1.py uber.csv.
 This will actually import the files in C and execute them